 Terms & Conditions to Apply for a Post-Graduation Work Permit (PGWP):

-- Student needs to apply for the PGWP within 180 days (approximately 6 months) after graduating from university/after receiving their final grades or marks.
+Student must apply for the PGWP within 180 days (approximately six months) after graduating from university/after receiving their final grades or marks.

-- PGWP will cost students CAD 155, however, a student needs to pay CAD 100 as an open work permit holder fee.
+PGWP will cost students CAD 155, however, a student must pay CAD 100 as an open work permit holder fee.

-5 Tips to Find Jobs in Canada after MS
+5 Ways to Find Jobs in Canada after MS

-Master’s programs at Canada’s leading universities have well-established job centres that assist students in their search for suitable work after graduation.
-In order to achieve this, university career centres host job fairs and corporate connect events.
+Master’s programs at Canada’s leading universities have well-established job centers that assist students in their search for suitable work after graduation.
+University career centers host job fairs and corporate connect events to achieve this.
 After obtaining their Master’s degree, students interested in pursuing a career in research may be able to find compensated work in research labs.

-The Government of Canada’s official job posting website can be found here.
-The website is available in both French and English.
+Apart from this, the Government of Canada’s official job posting website is available in both French and English.
 Job ads can be targeted at certain groups, such as those with a specific skill set or those from a socially disadvantaged background.